ceschini/memcached/docs/ica/under-sea/survey.md

 # Survey on Temporal Compression

-We will use the [three-pass approach](three-pass-approach) to filter some papers on the subject.
+We will use the [three-pass-approach](docs/science/three-pass-approach) to filter some papers on the subject.
 This is intended to be a brief survey and not a fully systematic review.

 ## Three-pass approach survey pipeline